<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 The Landscape of College Testing

-Listen to the podcast "The Landscape of College Testing with Peter Van Buskirk" Here
+The following is a transcript of the podcast episode The Landscape of College Testing with Peter Van Buskirk.

 ERIN: College entrance testing has been in the news a lot lately.
 It would appear that there are major changes taking place with regard to the role of testing in the admission process.
 Before we get into those changes, Peter what can you tell us about how we got to this place.

 PETER: College entrance testing started over 100 years ago, actually would have been literally about 1900 when it seemed like some leading institutions were looking for a metric to use that would enable them to assess whether students across different high school backgrounds would be prepared for college at their particular schools.
-And over time there were different types of entrance examinations ranging from IQ tests that the army had developed for officer placement of training – that that was adapted for college placement – and then the test that became the SAT was actually used initially...I guess that this is in the 1940s...as a scholarship examination at institutions for years…but the concept of the SAT roughly as we know it now really began to emerge in the 1950s, 1960s as a test that was designed to help college admission officers predict the success of students in the first year of college.
+And over time there were different types of entrance examinations ranging from IQ tests that the army had developed for officer placement of training, that was adapted for college placement, and then the test that became the SAT was actually used initially...I guess that this is in the 1940s...as a scholarship examination at institutions for years…but the concept of the SAT roughly as we know it now really began to emerge in the 1950s, 1960s as a test that was designed to help college admission officers predict the success of students in the first year of college.

 So I mentioned this to point out that college entrance testing overtime has had an evolving look as the rubric has changed to meet the times and now it's not an intelligence test now it's not a subject test right now but it's designed as a reasoning and logic test help colleges understand where students are in their readiness for college.